ianforme/cs5346/source/index.rst

     .. tab-container:: tab3
         :title: Mobility

-        Mobility table measures various metrics related to movement of the people.
+        The mobility table measures various metrics related to the movement of the people.
 It is based on `Google's Mobility Reports <https://www.google.com/covid19/mobility/>`_.
 This data measures the changes for each day compared to a baseline value for that day of the week.
-The baseline value is the median during the 5-week period from 3 Jan to 6 Feb 2020.
+The baseline value is the median during the 5 weeks from 3 Jan to 6 Feb 2020.

         +--------------------------------+------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------+------------+
         |              Name              |    Type    |                                                                              Description                                                                             |   Example  |